TermuxHackz/X-osint/README.md

 chmod +x *
 bash setup.sh
 ```
-# How to update Automatically (if your running version 2.1 of X-Osint)
+# How to update Automatically (if your using version 2.1 of X-Osint and above)

 <h4>For Termux</h4>